Amoxicillin: Skin infections

 Amoxicillin is occasionally used for the treatment of skin infections, such as acne vulgaris.
 It is often an effective treatment for cases of acne vulgaris that have responded poorly to other antibiotics, such as doxycycline and minocycline.

 Infections in infants in resource-limited settings

 Amoxicillin is recommended by the World Health Organization for the treatment of infants with signs and symptoms of pneumonia in resource-limited situations when the parents are unable or unwilling to accept hospitalization of the child.
 Amoxicillin in combination with gentamicin is recommended for the treatment of infants with signs of other severe infections when hospitalization is not an option.

 Prevention of bacterial endocarditis

-It is also used to prevent bacterial endocarditis and as a pain-reliever in high-risk people having dental work done, to prevent Streptococcus pneumoniae and other encapsulated bacterial infections in those without spleens, such as people with sickle-cell disease, and for both the prevention and the treatment of anthrax.
+It is also used to prevent bacterial endocarditis and as a pain-reliever in high-risk people having dental work done, to prevent Streptococcus pneumoniae and other encapsulated bacterial infections in those without spleens, people with damaged spleens (such as some with sickle-cell disease), and for both the prevention and the treatment of anthrax.
 The United Kingdom recommends against its use for infectious endocarditis prophylaxis.
 These recommendations do not appear to have changed the rates of infection for infectious endocarditis.